awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-marketing.md

  AWS Marketplace provides the ability for customers to submit reviews on your product\.
 We also provide the ability for syndicated reviewers such as G2, a business\-to\-business marketplace that curates independent product reviews, to integrate their syndicated reviews on AWS Marketplace\.

-AWS Marketplace customer reviews must meet the review guidelines listed in the user guide for subscribers\.
+AWS Marketplace customer reviews must meet the review guidelines listed in the user guide for buyers\.
 Review submissions are not released on AWS Marketplace until after the submission is reviewed to verify it meets our review criteria\.
 For more information on review guidelines, see [Product Reviews](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-product-reviews.html)\.
 Syndicated review organizations use their own unique processes to validate their reviews and aren't reviewed by AWS Marketplace before release\.
 If you think that a syndicated review on your product doesn't meet the product review guidelines, or if you think a review on your product contains objectionable content, [contact the seller operations team](https://aws.amazon.com/marketplace/management/contact-us/)\.

 The reviewer can also provide a star rating for your product based on a five\-star rating system\.
 The ratings are averaged to give the overall star rating for your product\.
 Syndicated reviews can also include a star rating, but star ratings from syndicated reviews are not averaged in with the AWS customer star ratings\.